Welcome to St. Paul's!

-The best place to look for our events is by starting on our calendar.
+The best place to look for our events is by starting on our calendar page.
 It contains the online links for each event to help you get started.

-When you are ready to become a member of St. Paul’s, click here to fill out a form that will help us get you started (form is coming soon! in the meantime, email email@example.com).
+When you are ready to become a member of St. Paul’s, you can email The Reverend Canon Richard Hogue (email@example.com).
 Anyone is able to make a pledge of financial support at any time.

-If you have questions about baptism, confirmation, reception, or reaffirmation, click here to talk to one of our clergy.
-We also regularly prepare newcomers for these sacraments as a part of our “What is a Christian?” and “What is an Episcopalian?” classes (see below).
+You can also reach out to Rev. Hogue if you have questions about baptism, confirmation, reception, or reaffirmation.
+We regularly prepare newcomers for these sacraments as a part of our “What is a Christian?” and “What is an Episcopalian?” classes (see below).

 About quarterly, we gather for a Newcomer’s Brunch.
 This is a time to share a simple meal and fellowship, and also to ask questions of the staff and a few long-time members.
 You are invited to as many newcomer’s brunches as you like until you feel like the long-timer!